proofgeist/ek-cursor-rules/README.md

 # Cursor Rules - AI Assistant Directives

+Hello,
+I am sharing my cursor rules by way of illustrating how I work with AI as my development co-pilot.
+I think it encapsulates a lot of 'good' practices I have come to rely on (and stolen, borrowed, improved) to help me make the most out of my agentic development experience.

-This repository contains comprehensive `.mdc` files that guide AI assistants to follow best practices for development, project management, and code quality.
+This repository contains `.mdc` files that guide AI coding agents (Cursor, in particular) to follow best practices for development, project management, and code quality.
+Feel free to mix and match as you see fit.

+Fork away.
+Or, branch and send me a PR for changes.

+- EK

 ## Quick Start - Import Rules to Your Project